-- 9.5.
+- 9.4.
+Overtaking Once an overtaking craft establishes overlap (the bow breaks an imaginary perpendicular plane across the stern of the overtaken craft), the overtaking craft has the right-of-way. - 9.5.
 Buoys The first craft to reach a buoy has the right-of-way until the stern of the craft has cleared the buoy.
 If a craft strikes a buoy, a penalty will be assessed (see Rule 12). - 9.6.
 Leaving the Course In the Solar Slalom and Endurance Events, if a boat leaves the course for any reason, it must re-enter at the same point or further back. - 9.7.
 Support Craft No support craft will be allowed. - 9.8.
 Scoring and Results The results of each day's events will be available no later than the following day's Morning Meeting.
 The results of the final day's events will be announced and posted at the final awards ceremony. - 9.9.
 Overall Scoring In order to determine an overall World Champion, the following overall scoring system is used: